Can You #FindFolicAcid in Corn Masa Flour and Corn Tortillas?

 Manufacturers: please require corn masa flour fortified with folic acid for your foods that contain at least 60% corn masa flour.
 If your company makes a New Year’s Resolution to do that, e-mail FFI at email@example.com so that your company can be recognized here.

-Very few US brands of corn masa flour and corn tortillas contain an essential nutrient for preventing severe brain and spine birth defects, according to a research letter published 16 October in the Journal of the American Medical Association.
-The research was conducted in the Atlanta market 19 months after a Food and Drug Administration (FDA) decision to allow producers to voluntarily add folic acid (vitamin B) to their corn masa flour products.
+Very few US brands of corn masa flour and corn tortillas in the Atlanta market contain folic acid, an essential nutrient for preventing severe brain and spine birth defects, according to a research letter published 16 October in the Journal of the American Medical Association.
+Is this the case in your market as well?

 In December 2017, researchers for the Center for Spina Bifida Prevention at Emory University bought corn products from 11 major grocery stores in Atlanta that cater to Hispanic populations.
 They found folic acid added to only 2 of 20 corn masa flour products and zero of 21 soft corn tortilla products.
 The researchers had the products’ nutrient content tested at certified laboratories and found that folic acid generally represented what was printed on the products’ nutrition label, which was no folic acid in most cases.